chandanchance/Dog-Breed-Classificaiton/README.md

 - Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `dogImages/` or `lfw/` folders.
 Likewise, please do not include the `bottleneck_features/` folder.__

 Alternatively, your submission could consist of the GitHub link to your repository.

+## Project Report

+I found this to be a meaningful project on extention.
+When there is a snake bite in to treat the victim, the snake should be known.
+Normally people who have high knowledge on snakes are called and asked if it is poisious or not.
+If it is poisonous then which snake is that needs to be know.
+Unfortunately, we can not relay on this method everywhere and everytime.
+I hope if dog breed classificaiton is applied to snakes and uploaded as an android app, this would  be of great help.

+Here, we first check if the image which is input is of an human or a dog, if dog we need to find out the dog breed.
+If its a human then we can say which dog the human resembles.

+# Project in brief:

+1. Input data :

+There are 133 total dog categories.

+There are 8351 total dog images.

+There are 6680 training dog images.

+There are 835 validation dog images.

+There are 836 test dog images.

+2.